Isidro-Zertucha/Fish-OhMyPosh-Automated-Installation-and-Copy-PATH-From-Bash-Scripts/README.md

 - **Font not appearing in terminal**: This is usually because the font wasn't properly registered in the system or the terminal isn't configured to use it.
 - **Prompt symbols not showing correctly**: This typically means your terminal is not using a Nerd Font that supports the symbols needed by Oh My Posh.
 - **Oh My Posh not initializing**: Check your PowerShell profile (`$PROFILE`) to verify the initialization line was added correctly.
-- **Get-PSReadLineKeyHandler errors on startup**: If you see red error messages about positional parameters with Spacebar, Enter, or Ctrl+c, run the `fix-ohmyposh-init.ps1` script to update the initialization with a PSReadLine-compatible version.
+- **Get-PSReadLineKeyHandler errors on startup**: If you see red error messages about positional parameters with Spacebar, Enter, or Ctrl+c, run either the `fix-ohmyposh-init.ps1` or `update-profile-manually.ps1` script to update the initialization with a PSReadLine-compatible version.
+- **Zip archive extraction errors**: If you see "End of Central Directory record could not be found" errors, this is typically due to incomplete downloads.
+The updated script now includes verification and retry logic to handle this.
+If problems persist, you may need to download the zip files manually.

 ## License